 Susan is a Founding Member of BigTentUSA.
 She is involved in every aspect of the organization – from booking speakers to forging strategic partnerships to legal and messaging.

-Susan has an AB degree in Political science from Duke University, and Masters in Public Policy from the University of California School of Public Policy, Berkeley and a Juris Doctorate from Pace School of Law.
+Susan has an B.A. degree in Political science from Duke University, and Masters in Public Policy from the University of California School of Public Policy, Berkeley and a J.D. from Pace School of Law.
 Susan began her career as a legislative aide to several congressional representatives in North Carolina and San Francisco.
 She worked as a project manager for a non-profit housing developer in San Jose, CA.

 Kitty Douglas graduated from Skidmore College with a BA in American Studies.
 She spent nine years as a classroom teacher, earning a MEd from Antioch New England while running a 5th and 6th grade classroom at the Greenfield Center School in Greenfield, MA.
 Upon moving to the Bay Area, Kitty transitioned to film production working as a Production Assistant, Production Coordinator, Production Manager and Second, Second Assistant Director.